onflow/docs/docs/tools/flow-cli/dependency-manager.md

 ## `discover`

 The `discover` command is used to interactively discover and install core contracts for your project.
-It will guide you through the process of selecting an available contracts and adding it to your `flow.json` file.
+Core contracts are a standard set of smart contracts maintained by the Flow Foundation that are commonly used across the Flow ecosystem (learn more about core contracts [here](../../build/core-contracts/index.md)).

+To use the `discover` command, run the following command in your project directory:

 ```
 flow dependencies discover
 ```

-You will then be presented with a list of available core contracts to install.
+You will then be presented with a list of available core contracts to install, for example:

 ```shell
 Select any core contracts you would like to install or skip to continue.